FreeBSD manual

 into the shell's environment are written to the standard output.
 If

-the SHELL environmental variable ends in "csh", the commands are for
+the SHELL environment variable ends in "csh", the commands are for

 the shell variable noglob, leaving it unset.
 The following line in the